sproutlabs/moodle-local_nudge/docs/usr/01-overview.md

 We have a "Work, Health and Safety" course that **must** be completed by Learners for compliance reasons.
 This course is part of the "Induction set"

 Learners have been reluctant to complete the course within past reporting cycles, as an L&D team you've decided that the root cause of the problem is Learner retention.
-The content is not the problem here (Ideally you should review this prior to indundating Learners), the issue is just that the course is long and Learners often forget to return after making progress.
+The content is not the problem here (Ideally you should review this prior to indundating Learners with emails), the issue is just that the course is long and Learners often forget to return after making progress.

 You want to use the nudge plugin to "nudge" (Literal meaning not the [L&D term](https://elearningindustry.com/nudge-learning-in-workplace)) Learners into completing the full course.
 #### Solution